olgadaniel80/Getting-And-Cleaning-Data-Course/CodeBook.md

 # Code Book
 All variables are taken from train and test environments and merged into one table.

 All variables are belonging to mean or standard deviation.

+Time domain signals are prefixed 't' and 'f' is the prefix of frequence domain signals.

 Also added variables subject_id and activity_labels.

 ### Non-measured variables are:
 * sublect_id
 * activity_labels